gabrielfaleiro/TechnologySurveillance/MachineLearning/README.md

 - **SciPy**: which is a collection of numerical algorithms and domain-specific toolboxes, including signal processing, optimization, statistics and much more.
 SciPy is a good library for scientific and high-performance computation.
 - **Matplotlib**: which is a very popular plotting package that provides 2D plotting as well as 3D plotting.
 - **Pandas**: which is a very high-level python library that provides high-performance, easy to use data structures.
-- **scikit-learn**: which is a collection of algorithms and tools for machine learning.
+- **Scikit-learn**: which is a collection of algorithms and tools for machine learning.

 ## Machine Learning